BoltsJ/grid-aware-templates/README.md

 # Grid Aware Templates

+> [!WARNING]
+> This module is not necessary on version 12 and up.
+On those versions you can enable "Grid Based Template Shapes" in the settings menu.

 Improves shape detection for measured templates on gridded maps.
 The default algorithm in foundry checks if a grid center is within the preview shape and highlights according to that.
 This approach is a poor choice for games that